 As disclosed in Part II, Item 9A, Controls and Procedures in our Annual Report on Form 10-K for the year ended December 31, 2019, we identified a material weakness in the control environment component of internal control as the Company did not maintain a sufficient complement of personnel with the appropriate level of knowledge, experience and training in internal control over financial reporting commensurate with its financial reporting requirements to allow for the consistent execution of control activities at its Artificial Lift business within the Production and Automation Technologies ("PAT") segment.
 Further, management identified a material weakness in the risk assessment component of internal control as the Company did not appropriately design controls in response to the risk of misstatement at its Electrical Submersible Pump ("ESP") subsidiary, a subsidiary within the PAT segment and part of the Artificial Lift business, to ensure that the subsidiary had the proper resources to operate a complex business model, which was experiencing significant growth and turnover in personnel.
 These material weaknesses contributed to additional material weaknesses including (i) controls within certain of its Artificial Lift businesses over the completeness, accuracy, occurrence and cut-off of revenue and within ESP over the valuation of accounts receivable; (ii) controls over the recording of manual journal entries at ESP; (iii) controls over the completeness, accuracy, existence and presentation and disclosure of inventory and fixed assets at ESP; and (iv) controls related to the granting of access to system capabilities to authorized users within the general ledger system across the Company.
 Management, with oversight from the Audit Committee, developed a remediation plan to address the material weaknesses.
-As part of our remediation plan, we implemented new and enhanced processes, procedures, and controls for a sufficient period of time.
+As part of our remediation plan, we implemented new and enhanced processes, procedures, and controls to address the control deficiencies that led to the material weaknesses, and operated these new and enhanced processes, procedures, and controls for a sufficient period of time.
 Specifically, management: